 To care for it, simply empty your water and air it out on a regular basis.
 If bacterial growth ensues, be sure to use a cleaning tablet and scrub brush, then put it in the freezer to make sure bacteria is killed.
 That said, since the hose is insulated, it is hard to see if there's any growth inside.
 Make sure to blow the water back through after each use.

 Ease of Filling

-We would have liked to see a harder plastic used so it doesn't rotate when water starts to fill it up, similar to the handle in the Camelbak Crux Reservoir.
-The flip top has an elongated spout that makes it easy to share water or collect it from shallow basins or trickling streams.
+We would have liked to see a harder plastic used so it doesn't rotate when water starts to fill it up.
+The flip-top has an elongated spout that makes it easy to share water or collect it from shallow basins or trickling streams.
 Overall, super easy to fill up but a more study handle would be an improvement.

 Quality and Durability

 The harder plastic film provides resistance to punctures.
 During our testing period, it did not show signs of wear and tear, nor did it leak, even when the bladder was simply used as a reservoir (with the tube detached) on a canoe trip.
 That said, the plastic handle is of lesser quality and seems a bit cheap.
 Overall, good durability with hardy welded seams.[